ArmandSyah/Clan-Battle-Comp-Collector/cbcc-services/cbcc-rest-api/README.md

-# I will call this service, Tsumugi
+# CBCC-Rest-API (Tsumugi)

 Will be your typical REST Api, providing access to the db info provided by Muimi (the data extractor) to clients (like the UI for this app, Kokkoro).
-It will also handle user authentication as well
+It will also handle user authentication as well (in the future)

-This will be built with Python, the Flask-RestX library, with the data stored/retrieved in a Postgres database.
-Might even add Redis and Flask-Cache for caching certain things
+## Languages/Libraries Used
+- Python
+- Flask-RestX
+- Flask-SQLAlchemy
+- Flask-Migrate